from shopping around to sharing childcare with other single parents.

 Friends are always asking ‘how do you afford it?’
 Whatever “it” may be.
-I’m a single mum, I work part-time but I go on holidays with my sons and (occasionally) treat myself to dinner out.
+I’m a sole parent, I work part-time but I go on holidays with my sons and (occasionally) treat myself to dinner out.
 Here are my top money saving tips for single parents, and it’s not all about single parent benefits, we can be extremely resourceful when we need to be.

 1. Get stuff for free!

 Think there’s no such thing as a free lunch?
 Think again.
-There are loads of ways to get free for stuff whether you are on single parent benefits or not.
+There are loads of ways to get free for stuff whether you are a sole parent or not.
 If you know where local shops dump their out of date food, you can literally get a free lunch.
-For those who go queasy at the thought of raiding the bins, there’s lots of other things you can get for free, especially when it comes to little ones.
+No need to go queasy at the thought of raiding the bins, there’s lots of other things you can get for free, especially when it comes to little ones.
 Freecycle is a great invention.
 You can scour the ‘offered’ lists and put out a ‘wanted’ request.
 Don’t forget to give back too though, no one likes a scrounger!

 In many towns and cities, people leave things out on the street for the nearest browser.
 Keep your eyes peeled and you’ll be surprised what you can find.
 I’ve ‘inherited’ lots of garden toys this way (and no, I wasn’t just breaking in to people’s back gardens).